ansfl/DVL-DeepONet/README.md

 DVL-DeepONet is a neural-network-based approach for learning velocity from DVL beam measurements.
 The notebooks include data loading, preprocessing, model training, evaluation, and visualization.

-## Requirements

-The notebooks use Python with common scientific and machine learning libraries, including:

-- NumPy
-- Pandas
-- Matplotlib
-- PyTorch
-- scikit-learn
-- Jupyter Notebook

 ## Usage